Donders-Institute/bidscoin/docs/utilities.rst

     options:
-      -h, --help            show this help message and exit -k KEY [KEY ...], --keys KEY [KEY ...]
+      -h, --help            show this help message and exit -k, --keys KEY [KEY ...]
                             Space separated list of the participants.tsv columns.
 Default: 'session_id' 'age' 'sex' 'size' 'weight'
-      -d, --dryrun          Do not save anything, only print the participants info on screen -b NAME, --bidsmap NAME
-                            The study bidsmap file with the mapping heuristics.
+      -d, --dryrun          Do not save anything, only print the participants info on screen -b, --bidsmap NAME    The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml